-The 2017 Washington State Legislature directed WSIPP to complete an evaluation on short-term foster care support.
+The 2017 Washington State Legislature directed WSIPP to complete an evaluation of short-term foster care support.
 The legislation describes short-term support as case aides who provide temporary assistance to foster parents as needed with the overall goal of supporting the parental efforts of the foster parents.
 The short-term support does not include overnight assistance.
-The evaluation will, to the maximum extent possible, assess the impact of the short-term support services on the retention of foster homes and the number of placements a foster child receives while in out-of-home care as well as the return on investment to the state.
+The evaluation will, to the maximum extent possible, assess the impact of the short-term support services on the retention of foster homes and the number of placements a foster child receives while in out-of-home care, as well as the return on investment to the state.

 Scholarship recipient grade point average and its relationship to positive outcomes;